01 Nov Decorate Your Thanksgiving Table Using Beautiful Artificial Flower Arrangements

 If you want to make your arrangements specific to each holiday celebration, like Thanksgiving, consider adding a thematic pick or decoration like a turkey to the same arrangement.
 When one holiday is over, just switch out the thematic item for the next one.

 If you place your centerpiece on a placemat, just change the theme of the placemat to update the feel for the specific holiday.

 Tip #2 – Mix your artificial flowers with candles, fruits, and seeds to create a beautiful blend.

 Unless you have specific reasons, like allergies, don’t be afraid to blend items like gourds, leaves, and pinecones in your Thanksgiving arrangements.
 You can combine fake flowers with live ones along with traditional fall fruits like apples and pomegranates to make beautiful and interesting decorations for any room in the house.

 Candles in fall colors, as well as leaves gathered from your trees, can create a dramatic table centerpiece when combined with a faux arrangement.

-Just sprinkle a few maple leaves or pine needles from your yard on the table and then place this Pumpkin, Gourd, Berry and Maple Leaf arrangement for an amazing centerpiece.
+Just sprinkle a few maple leaves or pine needles from your yard on the table and then place this Faux Yellow and Flame Colored Poppies and Mums arrangement for an amazing centerpiece.

-Choose an arrangement that includes fall items like pumpkins, berries and leaves like this Pumpkin, Gourd, Berry and Maple Leaf Artificial Arrangement and then compliment it with real leaves, pine cones or pine needles.
+Choose an arrangement that includes fall colors like this Faux Yellow and Flame Colored Poppies and Mums and then compliment it with real leaves, pine cones or pine needles.